stanbar/gbaranski.com/content/posts/password-managers.md

 sub   rsa4096/0x1EF8CFF39BDF9EB4 2021-05-17 [E]
 ```

-Sub-key has been created with Key ID `0x1EF8CFF39BDF9EB4`, copy this ID, we will need it in the next step
+Sub-key has been created with Key ID `0x1EF8CFF39BDF9EB4`, copy this ID, it will be needed in next step.

 ##### Check if encrypting/decrypting works properly